KrzysztofGajewskiDeveloper/VBA-MS_Word-MS_Outlook/README.md

 The macro has been developed to provide mass mailing with standarized layouts to the receipients.

-At the beginning we are copying the Word document content to the clipboard (create word object and set the document)
+1) Create word object and set the document in order to copy the word document content to the clipboard

+    Set wd = New Word.Application
+    Set doc = wd.Documents.Open(Path)